Academic Policies & Procedures

 Academic Suspension

-• Any student on academic probation, who fails to achieve a 2.00 GPA at the end of their next semester of enrollment, will be placed on academic suspension for one semester (Suspension #1).
-A student will not be allowed to reenter from suspension during the summer semesters.
+- Any student on academic probation, who fails to achieve a 2.00 GPA at the end of their next semester of enrollment, will be placed on academic suspension for one semester.

-• When returning after the second suspension the student must achieve a 2.00 GPA at the end of the semester or the student will be placed on the third suspension, which will result in the student being unable to reenter for six semesters (excluding summers) – three academic years.
+- When returning from academic suspension, the student must achieve a 2.00 GPA at the end of the semester or the student will be placed on academic suspension for one semester.

 A student who is placed on suspension at the end of the fall semester will be required to sit out the spring and summer semesters before s/he can reapply for admissions.
 A student who is placed on academic suspension at the end of the spring semester will be required to sit out the summer session and fall session before s/he can reapply for admissions.
 The student will receive an academic suspension statement on his/her grade report.